 The 27km walk usually takes around five hours to complete and takes in the beautiful scenery around Sydney Harbour.
 A short 1km family friendly walk was introduced at the end of the course this year, for younger adventurers, making this an event everyone can enjoy.

 The annual 'Tug' walk has funded important clinical trials at The Children's Hospital at Westmead showing how the walkers' fundraising makes a big difference.
-In 2019 the Bob 'Tug' Wilson's Walk for Kids with Cancer helped 714 walkers raise over $300,000 which will help improve the lives of kids with cancer.
+In 2021 the Bob 'Tug' Wilson's Walk for Kids with Cancer helped over 600 walkers raise over $220,000 which will help improve the lives of kids with cancer.

 Childhood Cancer Awareness Month in September